orisai/reflection-meta/docs/README.md

 Each structure has two ways of accessing reflection.

-First is `$structure->getContextClass()`.
+First is `$structure->getContextReflector()->getDeclaringClass()`.
 It returns the class which can be used to access properties and methods by reflection or by closure binding and therefore excludes interfaces and traits.

 To make it work, the reflector given to `StructureBuilder::build()` must be a non-abstract class.
 Otherwise, context will be based on whatever reflector was given to builder.
 In case of abstract classes, interfaces and traits, the object